Starting the analysis

 The project configuration stage consists of the following steps:

 Project configuration.
-During this step, Qodana enumerates project files, pulls dependencies, creates indexes and performs language-specific configuration (e.g. identifies where to look for the Python SDK).
+During this step, Qodana lists project files, pulls dependencies, creates indexes, and performs language-specific configuration (e.g. identifies where to look for the Python SDK).
+More information about performance is available in the Performance optimization chapter.

 Analysis modes